THE INSTITUTE FOR ACCOUNTABILITY

 The I4ADA is established as a non-profit foundation under Dutch law.
 It is governed by its ‘Code of Rules’ and the I4ADA Board of Directors’ Code of Conduct.
 The I4ADA structure reflects the principle of transparent leadership and control, while ensuring openness, participation and equality for business and associates members, who support the I4ADA financially.

-The Hague Global Principles for Accountability in the Digital Age
+The Hague Charter for Accountability in the Digital Age

 The concept of the ‘The Hague Global Principles for Accountability in the Digital Age‘ (THGP) were drafted by the Institute for Accountability in the Digital Age (I4ADA) in collaboration with UNESCO and the city of The Hague to offer a guideline and reference for future discussions on Accountability in the Digital Age.
 The THGP may form the basis for the development of instruments on regional, national and international level to uphold Accountability in the Digital Age.
 I4ADA assumes that adopting the principles will be done on a voluntary basis.